 Teaching Your Toddler to Self Feed with a Fork

-The Best Utensils for Toddlers Learning to Self Feed
+The Best Spoons for Toddlers Learning to Self Feed

-I love these little forks because they too have a soft, wide gripped handle.
+I love these little forks because they too have a soft, wide gripped handle which makes it easier for 1 year olds to use and feed themselves with.
 The best part is that they are metal and will actually pierce something.
 But the prongs are rounded just enough so that they aren’t dangerous for little ones.

-I also have to point out her, that sometimes toddlers know how to feed themself, or at least are capable of doing so, but may refuse because they are extremely picky eaters.
-Read When has Picky Eating Gone Too Far if you think this may be the reason behind your child’s refusal to self feed.
-Then, you can get started with my top strategy to turn around picky eating.
+I also have to point out here, that sometimes, toddlers know how to feed themselves, or at least are capable of doing so, but may refuse because they are extremely picky eaters.
+Read more in 5 Reasons Kids Refuse to Eat if you think this may be the reason behind your child’s refusal to self feed.

-If your child is struggling to get the hang of it or is refusing to try, make sure it is not the mess that is bothering them.
-If you suspect that they don’t like being messy show them that you have a napkin nearby and give them their own.
+If your child is struggling to get the hang of feeding themselves or is refusing to try, make sure it is not the potential mess that is bothering them.
+If you suspect that they don’t like being messy, show them that you have a napkin nearby and give them their own.
 If they do get a little messy and it upsets them, be quick to clean it up.
-Check out my Sensory Basics and Sensory Bins post for more help on this.
+Check out how to help kids with sensory sensitivities.